x0root/Chromoot/README.md

 ![Chromoot Screenshot](images/img2.jpg)
 ![Chromoot Screenshot](images/img3.jpg)

 *Chrom(ium) + proot* — a real, full desktop build of **Chromium** running on Android via Termux and a minimal Alpine Linux **proot** environment.
 No root is required.
-It includes a working audio bridge and a resolution-aware launch script, both refined through real-device testing rather than theoretical assumptions.
+It includes a working audio bridge and a resolution-aware launch script.

 This project came about due to the limitations of Chrome on Android.
 (Extensions, Devtools, etc) Since most existing solutions go for a full Linux distro installation just to get a browser, I wanted a more focused approach — a dedicated, Chromium-only setup that runs smoothly and efficiently right here on Termux.